Panosmentz/ticket-viewer/README.md

 Create a new folder

+Open your code editor

+Open a terminal

 Navigate into the new folder

-Open your editor

-Open a terminal

-Clone the repository : git clone https://github.com/Panosmentz/ticket-viewer-zendesk.git

-OR download and extract ticket-viewer-zendesk-master.zip
+Clone the repository : git clone https://github.com/Panosmentz/ticket-viewer-zendesk.git OR download and extract ticket-viewer-zendesk-master.zip

+`cd ticket-viewer-zendesk`

 Install the dependencies: